-Olney: Players you must trade now before their value is lost
+Olney: Players who must be traded now before their value is lost

 David Hernandez and Bud Norris, Los Angeles Angels

 Norris has 15 saves with a 3.12 ERA, and he is making just $1.75 million.
 Hernandez is earning even less -- $535,000, and he has a 2.34 ERA in 36 appearances.
 The Angels have about a dozen players headed into free agency in the fall, and if they decide to sell, it would make sense for them to move Hernandez and Norris.
-The Angels are out of the running for the division title, and according to Fangraphs, they have a 10 percent chance of winning a wild-card spot.
+The Angels are out of the running for the division title, and according to FanGraphs, they have a 10 percent chance of winning a wild-card spot.

 Suzuki has served as the backup to Tyler Flowers for a lot of this season and has played well under a one-year, $1.5 million deal, with 10 homers and a .262 batting average in 167 plate appearances.
 He’d be a fit for the Rockies, and perhaps for the Cubs.